open-contracting/software-development-handbook/docs/services/index.rst

 Administrative access
 =====================

-See the `Deploy documentation <https://ocdsdeploy.readthedocs.io/en/latest/reference/index.html>`__ for access to self-hosted services and to third-party monitoring services.
+See the `Deploy documentation <https://ocdsdeploy.readthedocs.io/en/latest/reference/index.html>`__ for access to self-hosted services.

 If a service is down, check its status page: